nomad

 Why I Need to Put in Roots

-I also miss little things, like hangers, and a place to put my toothbrush on the sink.
+I also miss little things, like hangers and a place to put my toothbrush on the sink.
 I’m tired of having to pack every single thing up and take it with me every time I leave a place.
-I’m tired of constantly dealing with logistics of where will I sleep next.
+I’m tired of constantly dealing with the logistics of where I will sleep next.
 I miss relationships…like REAL relationships – ones you can count on to know you.
-Those kind of relationships are hard to grow on the road where you are in and out of people’s lives for only a week of two at a time.
+Those kinds of relationships are hard to grow on the road where you are in and out of people’s lives for only a week or two at a time.
 I’m tired of the guilt associated with always having to rely on others in my life.
 I’m tired of being a guest every night in a new bed.

 These feeling have not always been there, they have just been creeping up the last 2 years.
 And I’ve been trying to sort them out.
 But it’s hard to make big decisions and turn your life upside down again.